spencermountain/NLP-OSS-2020/README.md

 - **Question - write data**
 - **wikipedia**
+    -[wp as bookshelf]
+      - desipite being inscrutible, people are doing it
+      - we have a lot of text. users are trying to collaborate.
+    -[visual editor]
+      - there has never been an effective wswyg editor
 - **Question 2 - markup lang** - how can a user write data?
 - **Escaping**
 - **Newline morse**